 I’ve been shaped by others’ writings in my way of thinking and that has come out in the way I treat people, the opportunities I seek, and the life I build.

 I may not fear the blank page, but I do fear the written page.
-I fear its power and what it can become.
-And so I pray over my words, that they will always mean the right thing and never mean the wrong thing.
+I recognize its power and what it can become.
+And so I pray over my words, that they will always mean the right thing and never the wrong thing.

 Word count: 538